juanHunOfficial/DockerPracticeRepo/README.md

 The rest of the files at the project's root are for putting everything together.
 The centerpiece is the [docker-compose](https://docs.docker.com/compose/gettingstarted/) file (in both a development and production version).

-Our application has two "services" in docker-compose lingo.
+Our application has three "services" in docker-compose lingo.
 A service is basically a container.
 I've somewhat arbitrarily called the DRF container "api", and the React/nginx one "nginx".
 The `build` key (and its sub-keys) just tell docker-compose where the Dockerfile is.
 So in the case of `docker-compose.dev.yml`, the Dockerfile for "api" is in the `/backend` folder.
 It's smart enough to find the Dockerfile in there.
 Everything else is optional configuration.  docker-compose uses that configuration to run your image.

 ```yaml
   api: